Get access to alert policies

-|The alert policy has a different traffic type than the split you want to be alerted on.||If the metric that is associated with an alert policy has a different traffic type than a split, that split will not be eligible to be alerted on.|
+|The alert policy has a different traffic type than the feature flag you want to be alerted on.||If the metric that is associated with an alert policy has a different traffic type than a feature flag, that feature flag isn't eligible to be alerted on.|

 |The alert policy does not have an alert condition for all environments.||Multiple alert conditions can be created within alert policies that correspond to each of your environments.
-If you are viewing a split in an environment, that does not have an alert condition associated with it, this split will not be eligible for alert policies in that environment.|
+If you are viewing a feature flag in an environment and it doesn't have an alert condition associated with it, this feature flag is not be eligible for alert policies in that environment.|

-|The alert policy threshold has changed||An alert may have fired however if a user has edited the degradation threshold during the monitoring period to a level where this would no longer cause an alert, the alert will become inactive and show ‘auto resolved due to threshold change’ in the activity column.|
+|The alert policy threshold has changed||An alert may have fired.
+However, if a user edits the degradation threshold during the monitoring period to a level where this no longer causes an alert, the alert becomes inactive and shows ‘auto resolved due to threshold change’ in the activity column.|

-|The alert policy has been deleted||An alert may have been fired but if a user has deleted an alert policy during the monitoring period, the alert will become inactive and show ‘alert policy deleted’ in the activity column.|
+|The alert policy is deleted||An alert may have been fired but if a user deletes an alert policy during the monitoring period, the alert becomes inactive and shows ‘alert policy deleted’ in the activity column.|

-|The metric definition has changed||An alert may have been fired but if a user has edited a metric that is tied to an alert policy during the monitoring period, the alert will become inactive and show ‘auto resolved by metric edited’ in the activity column.|
+|The metric definition has changed||An alert may have been fired but if a user edits a metric that is tied to an alert policy during the monitoring period, the alert becomes inactive and shows ‘auto resolved by metric edited’ in the activity column.|

-|No percentage allocation in the split’s targeting rules||Split requires user to have at least two treatments in a targeting rule to measure for and detect a metric degradation.|
+|No percentage targeting rule||Split requires user to have at least two treatments in a percentage targeting rule to measure for and detect a metric degradation.|

 |Alert baseline treatment not included in a specific targeting rule||The alert baseline must be included in one of the targeting rules and be allocated more than 0% of traffic.|

-|The split has changed version||You will only be alerted if there are degradations in your metrics for the split's active version.|
+|The split has changed version||You are only alerted if there are degradations in your metrics for the feature flag's active version.|